Budibase/website/content/blog/inside-it/enterprise-software-development.md

 We’ve referred in passing to a few ways of distinguishing between different types of enterprise solutions.
 However, a fuller discussion is in order.

 After all, how else are we going to understand how enterprise software development teams spend their time?

+Check out our guide to the most common [types of enterprise software](/blog/inside-it/types-of-enterprise-software).

 ERP systems are probably at the forefront of your mind when you think of enterprise software, but the truth is that internal developers don’t spend a huge proportion of their day building new tools with expansive features.